 Pickadat Corner in Chesterfield County, Virginia — The American South (Mid-Atlantic)

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-A significant historical date for this entry is May 5, 1864.
+In addition, it is included in the Virginia Civil War Trails series list.
+A significant historical month for this entry is May 1828.

 Location.
-37° 17.211′ N, 77° 24.679′ W. Marker is in Pickadat Corner, Virginia, in Chesterfield County.
-Marker can be reached from Jefferson Davis Highway (U.S. 1 / 301), on the right when traveling north.
-Located in a parking lot to the east side of the highway.
+37° 17.02′ N, 77° 24.722′ W. Marker is in Pickadat Corner, Virginia, in Chesterfield County.
+Marker is on Jefferson Davis Highway (U.S. 1 / 301), on the right when traveling north.
+Located in the parking lot for the Swift Creek Mill.
 Touch for map.
 Marker is in this post office area: Colonial Heights VA 23834, United States of America.
 Touch for directions.